 No. The services are free for those accepted into the program.

-Our Team: We have 5 workers who work with families who have children under 12 years and 2 youth focused workers who work with youth (and their family) 12 to 18.
-There is a Program Manager as well.
+Our Team: We have a Program Manager and 7 Family Development Workers.
+5 workers work with families with children under 12 years, and 2 youth-focused workers work with youth (and their family) 12 to 18.

-All of the Family Development staff believes in helping to facilitate personal, social and educational growth to help participants reach their full potential personally and in their family.
+All of the Family Development staff believes in helping to facilitate personal, social and educational growth to help participants reach their full potential.

 For more information contact the Program Manager: 250 338 7575 ext.
 228 see ABOUT page - 'Staff' for contact info

 Funded by Ministry of Children and Family Development.

 Reporting concerns: Under the Child and Family Services Act, anyone who believes a child may be in need of protection is required to report their concerns to a child welfare agency; locally that is the Ministry for Children and Family Development at: 250-334-5820.
 Community members have a duty to report their concerns in order to help protect children.
 The Ministry does not disclose the identity of the person who provides information.